Rene Bond: Career

 Bond starred in a number of softcore exploitation and sexploitation films, including The Jekyll and Hyde Portfolio (1971).

 Bond was one of the first porn actresses to get breast implants.
 In a 1977 interview, she stated that this decision was in response to the "North American Breast Fetish", and claimed that she was offered more roles in films as a result of the implants.
 By the mid-70s, she had started her own mail-order company, selling still photos of herself and slides from her work.
 Her parents were aware of her work and accompanied her when she performed at burlesque and strip-tease shows.
 During these shows, Bond invited a man pretending to be her father on stage, where she performed to the song "My Heart Belongs to Daddy".

 Bond described her experiences working as a pornographic actor in a 1976 interview in The Signal: "We used to shoot films called 'One Day Wonders.'
 I always played the virgin.
 We usually worked at least 12 hours a day.
 We were working with constant police pressure [...]
 There were only about four of us that were not busted at least once.
 I was very careful," adding that, "I am still fairly straight.
 I do not go in for those kinky things.
 But I think I have become more of a woman through my [pornography] work."

 Bond was inducted into the AVN Hall of Fame as well as the X-Rated Critics Organization Hall of Fame.

 Later years and death

 After retiring from acting in the late 1970s, Bond was married for a third time and resided in Las Vegas.
+She last appeared in the motion picture media during 1986 as a contestant on the television game show "Break the Bank."

 On June 2, 1996, she died of cirrhosis at the age of 45.